AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline.md

     * In **Configuration**, choose [Manual update](#configuring-baseline-for-manual-update) or [Automatic update](#configuring-baseline-for-automatic-update).
     * Select **Apply**.

 The baseline is created.
-The baseline creation happens asynchronously, so you can continue working on other files in the Editor.
+The baseline creation happens asynchronously, so you can continue working on other files.
 Once the baseline is created, a pop-up message is displayed confirming that the baseline has been created, and you also receive an Inbox notification for the same.

 ### Configuring Baseline for Manual update